vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Generators/05_arrays.md

 It takes `array` field as a non-empty array of items of any type and the `sampleSize` which is any integer number greater than 0.

-When these requirements are not met, it throws an error; so does when the sample size is greater than the length of the given array.
+When these requirements are not met, it throws an error; so it does when the sample size is greater than the length of the given array.

 ### Examples